 Signage Plan.
-The sign provisions in the Raymond Land Use Ordinance require that applicants submit information on the location and design of signs as part of the Site Plan Review application or sign permit application.
+Information on the location and design of signs should be submitted as part of the Site Plan Review application.
 The signage plan should be developed by design professional experienced in commercial signage.
 The applicant should resubmit the plan to the planning staff for a development review if the building's tenant is unknown at the time of application.
 The plan should show the design, size, location, color, materials, contents, and type of lighting for each proposed sign.